epccs/RPUadpt/Remote/README.md

 ## Scan with i2c-debug

-Scan for the I2C slave address of the RPUftdi shield and set the byte that is sent when DTR/RTS toggles ('1' is 0x31 or 49).
+Scan for the I2C slave address of the RPUftdi shield and address I2C.

 ```
 /0/id?